syncfusion/blazor-docs/src/gantt/gantt-chart/time-line.md

 ### Zoom to fit

-This support is used to view all the tasks available in a project within available area on the chart part of Gantt Chart.
+This support is used to view all the tasks available in a project to specific timespan which is compatible with available area on the chart part of Gantt Chart.
 When users click the `ZoomToFit` icon, then all the tasks are rendered within the available chart container width.

 ```csharp
 @using Syncfusion.Blazor.Gantt